 An RV trip wouldn’t be very comfortable without linens and towels.
 From my experience, most RV owners will at least provide linens and pillows for each bed.

-Some do provide towels, but you may want to bring extra, especially if you plan on doing a ton of outdoor activities like swimming and kayaking.
+Some do provide towels, but you may want to bring extra, especially if you plan on doing many outdoor activities like swimming and kayaking.
 My favorite travel towel is this microfiber quick-drying towel.

-A kitchen kit is another thing that is usually provided, but not always.
-Having the proper equipment is essential if you’re planning to cook in your RV.
+A kitchen kit is also usually provided, but not always.
+Proper equipment is essential if you’re planning to cook in your RV.
 Most RV rentals will come with the basics, including pots and pans, cooking utensils, and tableware.

-If the RV you’re renting doesn’t come with tableware, this NiftyEco set comes with four sets of cups, bowls, plates, and eating utensils.
+If the RV you’re renting doesn’t have tableware, this NiftyEco set comes with four sets of cups, bowls, plates, and eating utensils.
 It’s lightweight and perfect for RV life and camping.

 Games and Entertainment